Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 Figure 13-15.
 (REACHES, LME, GHCN)

+The R scripts used in main manuscript may be found in the directory `scripts`.

 ### simulation-results

 Contains the results from running the code in the simulation-code folder as described above.